Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Methodology

 Correspondingly, a Vectorized $\epsilon$-greedy Exploration Mechanism (VEM) is devised.
-In canonical $\epsilon$-greedy exploration, the agent executes its own policy at a probability of $1-\epsilon$ and explores the environment at a probability of $\epsilon$.
+In canonical $\epsilon$-greedy exploration \citep{sutton2018}, the agent executes its own policy at a probability of $1-\epsilon$ and explores the environment at a probability of $\epsilon$.
 The exploration noise $\epsilon$ is linearly or exponentially decreasing during training.
 Although the $\epsilon$-greedy exploration is promising to maintain a balance between exploitation and exploration, its limitation is self-evident.
-The exploration is only guaranteed at the beginning of training and is eventually replaced with exploitation due to the decreasing noise.
-We argue this setting can be irrational in some contexts, especially when the environment is non-stationary.
-For instance, in some video games, the agent takes extensive exploration to pass the current scenario, only to find the exploration noise is decreased to a low level, and sufficient exploration can no longer be guaranteed in the new scenario.
+Exploration is only guaranteed at the beginning of training and is eventually replaced with exploitation due to the decrease in noise.
+We argue this setting can be irrational in some contexts, especially when the environment is stage-by-stage.
+For instance, in some video games, the agent takes extensive exploration to pass the current stage, only to find the exploration noise is decreased to a low level, and sufficient exploration can no longer be guaranteed in the new stage.
 Contrastingly, the VEM divides the vectorized environments into expl\textbf{oi}ting interval (OI) and expl\textbf{or}ing interval (OR).
-As shown in Fig. \ref{VEM}, the exploration noises maintain the minimal value $E_{min}$ in exploiting interval and are linearly interpolated from $E_{min}$ to the maximal value $E_{max}$ in the exploring interval.
-In addition, the exploring interval is linearly diminished to a certain extent during the training process.
+As shown in Fig. \ref{VEM}, the exploration noises maintain the minimal value $E_{min}$ in OI and are linearly interpolated from $E_{min}$ to $E_{min}+E_{max}$ in OR.
+Every copy of the vectorized environments is allocated with their respective exploration noise, ranging from $E_{min}$ for the 1st copy to $E_{min}+ E_{max}$ for the Nth copy.
+At every interaction, the raw action generated by the DRL agent is substituted with a random action based on the corresponding exploration noise, as illustrated in Fig. \ref{VEM_replace}.
+In addition, the OR is linearly diminished to a certain extent during the training process.
 Relative to standard $\epsilon$-greedy exploration, the VEM inherits its positive attribute: progressively focus on exploitation during training.
 Meanwhile, the VEM also bypasses its flaw: conserve a sound exploration capability even in the final training stage.
 Consequently, the VEM reaches a more sensible balance between exploration and exploitation, thus enhancing the sample efficiency accordingly.
+It should be noted that the VEM incorporates four hyperparameters: $E_{min}$, $E_{max}$, final OR, and the decay steps of OR.
+These hyperparameters necessitate environment-specific tuning.
+Elevating these hyperparameters results in VEM emphasizing exploration and vice versa.